 Disclaimer: psilocybin is a potentially illegal substance, and we do not encourage or condone the use of this substance where it is against the law.
 However, we accept that illegal drug use occurs, and believe that offering responsible harm reduction information is imperative to keeping people safe.
 For that reason, this guide is designed to ensure the safety of those who decide to use the substance.
 We do not encourage using this drug outside of a legal or traditional context.

 Psilocybin is a miracle of the natural world.
-It’s a powerful, intense psychoactive drug that can be found in hundreds of species of fungi – known sometimes as magic mushrooms.
+It’s a powerful, intense psychoactive substance that can be found in hundreds of species of fungi – known sometimes as magic mushrooms.
 Right now, some of these mushrooms could be growing in your back garden.

 Psilocybin mushrooms have a long history of traditional use, beginning with groups of aboriginal Australians tens of thousands of years ago, and continuing to Mesoamerican cultures whose descendants still use psilocybin to this day.

-The reasons behind the prohibition of psilocybin-containing plants dates back to the drug war of the 60s and 70s.
+The reasons behind the prohibition of psilocybin-containing fungi dates back to the drug war of the 60s and 70s.
 Like LSD, psilocybin was seen as a hallucinogenic drug that was powering the counterculture movement of the time; or, more likely, as a potential scapegoat that could be used to retain the government’s power over anti-war and liberal groups.

 The Vienna Convention of 1971 was an attempt of the UN, spearheaded by the US, to counter the growing popularity of psychotropic drugs such as LSD, MDMA and psilocybin.
 It suggested a scheduling system for all agreeing countries to adhere to, classifying drugs into categories of harm.
 183 countries have now agreed to this convention, and it directly led to the creation of such draconian laws as the US Psychotropic Substances Act and the UK’s Misuse of Drugs Act.